-In 2010, trucking collisions in the U.S. accounted for 5,190 highway deaths and 116,000 highway injuries.
-These figures remained nearly unchanged for a ten year period, starting in 1995.
+In 2016, trucking collisions in the U.S. accounted for 3,864 highway deaths and 104,000 highway injuries.
 Various studies cite to factors such as truck driver fatigue, inadequate brake systems on tractor trailers, a shortage of rest areas for trucks, companies, and drivers breaking the hours of service of rules which set driving limits, as well as unsafe driving on the part of other motorists.
 Trucking plays a necessary and vital role in our economy.
 However, we must also recognize that trucks or "big rigs" themselves pose a unique hazard to other motorists, which can be devastating.

 A Virginia Truck Collision Case is Never "Ordinary"

 Truck accident cases are unique in Virginia.
 First, the sheer size, weight, and operating speed of a tractor-trailer mean that trucking accidents tend to be major wrecks.
 They often cause life-changing injuries or death.
 Second, trucks are tightly regulated at the state and federal levels.
 Handling these cases requires a working knowledge of the framework of trucking regulations, and this goes above and beyond the legal knowledge required for a more typical personal injury case.
 Third, trucking insurance companies tend to be specialized and use different procedures for handling tractor-trailer collisions.

 We've handled cases where the trucking company had its own investigator at a rural accident scene within minutes of the collision, taking statements and preserving evidence to protect themselves.
 Truck accident cases are serious business.